State authority approves plan to build new school in Pleasantville

-PLEASANTVILLE — The state Schools Development Authority has approved a proposed project to build a new school on Decatur Avenue for children in pre-K to fifth grade.
+PLEASANTVILLE — The state Schools Development Authority has approved a proposal to build a new school on Decatur Avenue for children in pre-K to fifth grade.

 Acting Superintendent Karin Farkas touted the news during a Board of Education meeting Tuesday night.
-She said district officials worked with the district’s engineers to develop a long-range facilities plan for the project, that she hopes will go up for school-board approval during next month’s meeting.
+She said district officials worked with the district’s engineers to develop a long-range facilities plan for the project, which she hopes will go up for school board approval during next month’s meeting.

 The Decatur Avenue project was one of 16 across 13 school districts that the SDA approved at its Board of Directors meeting Sept.
 7. The board approved three additional projects in April.
-The Authority's CEO Manuel Da Silva said the new projects reflected the Murphy administration’s commitment to the expanding educational resources.
+Authority CEO Manuel Da Silva said the new projects reflected the Murphy administration’s commitment to expanding educational resources.

 People are also reading…

-The new school is needed in order to grow the Pleasantville school district’s physical capacity to run school programs, Farkas said last month, asserting “we desperately need space in our schools.”
+The new school is needed to grow the Pleasantville school district’s physical capacity to run school programs, Farkas said last month, asserting “we desperately need space in our schools.”

-SDA officials say they have a similar perspective, saying that the authority’s new agenda was about addressing overcrowding in school districts across the state.
+SDA officials have a similar perspective, saying the authority’s new agenda was about addressing overcrowding in school districts across the state.

+PLEASANTVILLE — The state’s largest teachers union is rallying on behalf of the leader of an…

-“The Board’s approval of these projects, identified in the SDA’s Statewide Strategic Plan as priority projects, will significantly reduce district-wide overcrowding and facility deficiencies that impact thousands of students statewide,” SDA Chairman Robert Nixon said in the news release.
+“The board’s approval of these projects, identified in the SDA’s Statewide Strategic Plan as priority projects, will significantly reduce district-wide overcrowding and facility deficiencies that impact thousands of students statewide,” SDA Chairman Robert Nixon said.
 “These projects will deliver thousands of new or replacement student seats in state-of-the-art facilities that will foster learning and student achievement.”

-Emails forwarded to The Press of Atlantic City indicate that conversations between Pleasantville Public Schools administration and the SDA about building a new school at Decatur Avenue began in 2019 and were revived in 2021.
-Superintendent Natakie Chestnut-Lee described the challenges facing the district in a letter sent to the SDA dated March 4, 2021.
-She said in the letter that the current district facilities were inadequate to serve students, citing repairs that were needed at Pleasantville Middle School and High School and a malfunctioning heating-and-air-condition system at North Main Street School.
+Emails forwarded to The Press of Atlantic City indicate conversations between Pleasantville school officials and the SDA about building a new school at Decatur Avenue began in 2019 and were revived in 2021.
+Superintendent Natakie Chestnut-Lee described the challenges facing the district in a letter sent to the SDA on March 4, 2021.
+She said in the letter the current district facilities were inadequate to serve students, citing repairs that were needed at Pleasantville Middle School and High School and a malfunctioning heating and air conditioning system at the North Main Street School.
 The district, she said, was “not well-positioned to make the required investments.”

-“The existing facilities in the district do not provide the high-quality learning environment that our students deserve,” Chestnut-Lee said in the March 4, 2021 letter.
-Chestnut-Lee has since been put on leave by the Pleasantville school board, which in turn appointed Farkas acting superintendent.
+“The existing facilities in the district do not provide the high-quality learning environment that our students deserve,” Chestnut-Lee said in the letter.
+She has since been put on leave by the Pleasantville school board, which in turn appointed Farkas acting superintendent.

-The SDA favorably approved several other planned projects in South Jersey, including a pair of renovation projects proposed for Bridgeton Public Schools.
+The SDA approved several other projects in South Jersey, including renovations within the Bridgeton Public Schools.

 It had been an open question as to whether the district would simply renovate the current building or demolish it and build a replacement.
 Remington & Vernick Engineers has toured the Decatur Avenue property and studied what renovations would be required to rehabilitate the facility.
-The firm, which is headquartered in Cherry Hill with a location in Pleasantville, laid out its findings to the school board at its Aug.
-9 meeting.
-It ultimately estimated that rehabilitating the building — which would involve improvements to the heating, ventilation and air conditioning system; structural improvements; and changes to the plumbing system — would cost $12 million.
+The firm laid out its findings to the school board Aug.
+9. It ultimately estimated that rehabilitating the building — which would involve improvements to the HVAC system, structural improvements and changes to the plumbing system — would cost $12 million.
 The firm’s total estimated cost to the district for demolishing and replacing the building was only $9.5 million, meaning the latter option would save the district $2.5 million.

+ATLANTIC CITY — As most students returned to school last week full of excitement, it may not…

 Pleasantville Public Schools is the only SDA district in Atlantic County.
-The Bridgeton, Millville and Vineland school districts are the three SDA districts in Cumberland County, while there are no SDA districts are Cape May County.
+The Bridgeton, Millville and Vineland school districts in Cumberland County also are SDA districts, and there are no SDA districts in Cape May County.

-This latest round of SDA-sponsored projects represents a rejuvenation of sorts for a state agency that has been beset by alleged mismanagement and scandal.
-The state Commission of Investigations issued a report in June 2021 that said the SDA had been poorly run due to a lack of oversight and absence of stable leadership.
-At the time of the report, only three of the nine people that had served as CEO of the SDA had professional construction or engineering experience.
-Lizette Delgado-Polanco, a longtime Atlantic County resident, resigned from her position as CEO at SDA in 2019.
-An investigation conducted by The Record in Bergen County alleged that she fired 26 people at the SDA and replaced them with a group that included close associates, including her second cousin and the mother of her grandson.

-The report detailed the fate of the Egg Harbor City Community School construction project, which was overseen by the SDA.
-The project cost $24.2 million in total, with the SDA covering $16.5 million.
-Hundreds of thousands of dollars of additional costs, however, were incurred by “problems that stemmed from subpar construction of the school,” according to the report, ultimately burdening students and taxpayers.
-It also determined that the wasteful and neglectful management practices at the SDA had resulted in tens of millions of dollars in losses.

-Then Gov. Jon Corzine signed an act into law in 2007 to create the SDA, replacing the Schools Construction Corporation.
-The creation of the SDA and SCC was pursuant to a series of remedial orders from the New Jersey Supreme Court in Abbott v.
-Burke.
-The court held that the state had an obligation to fund new education construction projects for poorer, urban school districts, as overcrowded and hazardous schoolhouses can undermine a child’s right to education under the New Jersey Constitution.

 The Sept.
-8 news release indicated that the 16 new projects will become part of the SDA program portfolio once the gubernatorial veto period expires on Sept.
+8 news release indicated the 16 new projects will become part of the SDA program portfolio once the gubernatorial veto period expires Sept.
 22.

 Contact Chris Doyle